 7. Optionally, the AF may send policy related information (e.g. AM or SM policies related information) to PCF.

 8. The AF sends notify to the selected central server with the FL related information.
 The central server starts FL with the member UE(s).

 9-10.
+The AF sends Analytics subscription to the NWDAF via NEF for the member UE(s).
+The parameters may include:

+- Analytics ID(s) ("DN Performance", "UE Mobility", "Abnormal behaviour", "Network Performance");

+- Member UE(s);

+- Application ID(s);

+- Application server instance address(es);

+- The target time period;

+- Other parameters related to the Analytics ID(s).

+11. The NWDAF collects data from related NF(s) (e.g., AF, AMF, NRF, SMF) and derives the analytics.

+12-13.
+The NWDAF sends the analytics report to the AF via NEF.

+14. The AF selects the best member UE(s) as the FL clients based on local internal logic and the analytics results received from NWDAF.
+The AF may update the subscription to NWDAF based on the final decision.

+15. Optionally, the AF may send policy related information (e.g., AM or SM policies related information) to PCF.

-The NWDAF may continuously send new analytics report or new suggested list of application sever(s) based on the subscription of the AF in step 1.
+16-17.
+The NWDAF may continuously send new analytics report or new suggested list of application sever(s) based on the subscription of the AF in step 1 and 9.

-11. The AF may reselect the central server based on local internal logic and information received from NWDAF.
+18. The AF may reselect the central server and member UE(s) based on local internal logic and information received from NWDAF.

-12. If the central server changed, the AF sends notify to the original server and the new central server.
-The original central server then sends the FL context to the new central server.
+19. If the central server changed, the AF sends notification to the original server and the new central server.
+The original central server then may send the FL context to the new central server.
 The new central server continues the FL with member UE(s).
+Similarly, if the member UE(s) changed, the AF sends notification to the original member UE(s) and the new member UE(s).
+The original member UE(s) then may send the FL context to the new member UE(s).
+The new member UE(s) continues the FL with central server.

-NOTE: How the new central server get the FL context should be determined by AF.
+NOTE: How the new central server and the new member UE(s) get the FL context should be determined by AF.

 6.45.3 Impacts on services, entities and interfaces